Full-Time MBA (FTMBA) Policies

 • LP (Low Pass): Minimum level of acceptable performance

-• NP (No Pass): If a required course, the course must be repeated.
-There is no credit for NP.
+• NP (No Pass): The course must be repeated if it is a core course.
+Moreover, no credit is awarded.

-• N (No Grade): The faculty member has not yet entered a grade for the course.
+• N (No Grade): The instructor has not yet entered a grade for the course.

-• I (Incomplete): Extenuating circumstances preclude the satisfactory completion of course work.
-With permission of the instructor, students have 60 days after the final exam in which to make up incomplete work.
-After 60 days, the grade is automatically changed to “No Pass.”
-The instructor has discretion regarding the 60-day limit.
+• I (Incomplete): Extenuating circumstances preclude the satisfactory completion of coursework.
+The instructor is allowed to give a student a maximum of 60 days after the end of the semester to make up for incomplete work.
+After 60 days, the grade is automatically changed to NP.

 Satisfactory Academic Progress